Plug and Play Active Learning for Object Detection: Introduction

-With a neural network, uncertainty-based and diversity-based AL can be straightforwardly applied to the task of image classification.
-For example, uncertainty-based sampling can be implemented by selecting the unlabelled samples with maximum classification entropy.
-Diversity-based sampling can be achieved by computing similarities using averaged feature maps.
+With a neural network, uncertainty-based and diversity-based AL can be straightforwardly applied to the image classification task.
+For example, uncertainty-based sampling can be implemented by selecting the unlabelled samples with the maximum classification entropy, and the diversity-based can be achieved by minimising the selected samples' mutual similarities computed using their averaged feature maps.
 However, designing an effective AL strategy for object detection is more challenging.
 This is because detection consists of both object localisation and classification.
 It is difficult to quantify~\emph{uncertainty} jointly across both tasks e.g.\ we may have an object that is easy to localise, but hard to classify.
 Also, it is hard to measure~\emph{similarity} when images contain multiple objects with different features.
 Several works have tackled AL for detection~\cite{cai2020learning,yuan2021multiple,choi2021active} but rely on modifying the architecture of an object detector as well as the training pipeline.
 This means they cannot be easily integrated into other object detector frameworks without significant engineering effort.